d3rp/d3rp.github.io/content/blog/vim-file-browsing.md

 **I Whip My Files Back and Forth..**

-Vim has hotkeys to file navigational features in itself.
-When opening vim, it holds a reference to its current working directory. ``gf`` opens a file in the current working directory, if such can be found and the the files (relative) path is under the cursor.
-So if one navigates on top of written text in the file e.g. 'main.py' and the directory has such a file, ``gf`` opens that file in a new buffer.
+Then there's vim's basic file navigational features..
+Pressing ``gf`` when the cursor is over a file name - or a relative path - opens a file in the current working directory, if such file can be found.
 This can be tested easily by "cd"ing into a directory with files, opening vim, running ``:read !ls`` - which pastes the output of ``ls`` in the current buffer - and placing the cursor on top of any of the files and pressing ``gf``.

 Vim holds a list of previously opened [buffers](https://romainl.github.io/the-patient-vimmer/2.html#_buffers).
 Now if several files have been opened during the vim session, they can be shuffled through back and forth by ``Ctrl-i`` and ``Ctrl-o`` (in the normal mode). ``:b <Tab>`` (notice the space) opens buffers which are shown by name (enter opens the shown buffer).